wolandtel/calend.ru/README.md

 # MOTIVATION
-calend.ru send reminders one day before a date.
+calend.ru sends reminders one day before a date.
 And I always forget about the date next day.
 This simple tool whill remind you about the date in a day.

 # REQUIREMENTS